TheRenegadeCoder/sample-programs-website/docs/projects/hello-world/perl/index.md/index.md

 At any rate, let's dig into this a little bit.
 For starters, we'll notice there are no parentheses required for Perl's print function.
-I use the word “required” because we can actually call print with them:
+I use the word "required" because we can actually call print with them:

 ```perl
 print("Hello, World!");